gpadolina/TimeSeries-notes/TimeSeries/06 - TimeSeriesDecomposition.md

 The ```mstl( )``` function provides a convenient automated STL decomposition using ```s.window=13``` and ```t.window``` also chosen automatically.
 This usually gives a good balance between overfitting the seasonality and allowing it to slowly change over time.
 But, as with any automated procedure, the default settings will need adjusting for some time series.
+## Measuing strength of trend and seasonality
+A time series decomposition can be used to measure the strength of trend and seasonality in a time series.
+Recall that the decomposition is written as ```y = T + S + R``` where T is the smoothed trend component, S is the seasonal component, and R is a remainder component.